 NAMIC invites you to join us for a webinar designed to benefit your company’s strategic planning process.
-Joseph Serrano, vice president & general manager of BinTech Partners, Inc., will provide attendees with tips for capitalizing on your unique niche as a company and a template for implementing and evaluating the success of your strategic plan.
+Wanda Jackson, underwriting supervisor for personal lines of BinTech Partners, Inc., will provide attendees with tips for capitalizing on your unique niche as a company and a template for implementing and evaluating the success of your strategic plan.
 Product development, marketing, underwriting, and operations staff should make plans to join us for this informative webinar in advance of the summer strategic planning season.

 Within this session, webinar participants will learn to identify their unique niche as a company, and how to translate those competitive differences into strategic initiatives.
 Additionally, webinar participants will learn how to evaluate the success of their strategic planning and make projections for the future.

 During the hour, attendees will:

 Gain a specific method for implementation of a strategic plan by means of a template; and